Acuña becomes first 40-70 player, Albies lifts Braves over Cubs 6-5 in 10 innings

 UP NEXT

 RH Marcus Stroman (10-8, 3.88 ERA) goes for the Cubs in the series finale Thursday.
-With Fried and Charlie Morton on the IL and Kyle Wright now working out of the bullpen, the Braves held off on announcing their starting pitchers for the last four games of the regular season.
+The Braves will call up rookie AJ Smith-Shawver (1-0, 4.57) to make his fifth start of the season.

 AP MLB: https://apnews.com/hub/mlb